Have you ever heard of PETYA?

 Sony Xperia XZ1 Compact performance

-The XZ1 Compact is meant to be a flagship so it must have high-end hardware.
-It uses a configuration that is identical to that of its siblings, the XZ Premium and XZ.
-With a Snapdragon 835 processor, 4GB RAM and a UFS memory, the XZ1 Compact is exactly like the XZ Premium and the XZ1, the only difference with the XZ1 is the size of its internal memory - the compact model has only 32GB.
-Rest assured though, this can be increased up to 256GB with a microSD card.
+The XZ1 Compact aspires to be a tiny flagship so it must have high-end hardware to match.
+Its configuration is identical to that of its brothers, the XZ Premium and XZ.
+With a Snapdragon 835, 4 GB RAM and UFS memory, the XZ1 is exactly like the XZ Premium and the XZ1.
+The only difference with the XZ1 is the size of its internal memory since the compact model only has 32 GB.
+Rest assured, this can be expanded up to 256 GB with a microSD card.

 Sony Xperia XZ1 Compact camera